-Odaka et al (2014) Cabergoline, dopamine D2 receptor agonist, prevents neuronal cell death under oxidative stress via reducing excitotoxicity.
+Odaka et al (2014) Cabergoline, DA D2 receptor agonist, prevents neuronal cell death under oxidative stress via reducing excitotoxicity.
 J Biol Chem 9 e99271 PMID: 24914776

 Do you know of a great paper that uses Cabergoline from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* your copy today!

 *Please note that Tocris will only send literature to established scientific business / institute addresses.

 Dopamine Receptors Scientific Review

 Written by Phillip Strange and revised by Kim Neve in 2013, this review summarizes the history of the dopamine receptors and provides an overview of individual receptor subtype properties, their distribution and identifies ligands which act at each receptor subtype.
 Compounds available from Tocris are listed.

 Parkinson's disease (PD) causes chronic disability and is the second most common neurodegenerative condition.
 This poster outlines the neurobiology of the disease, as well as highlighting current therapeutic treatments for symptomatic PD, and emerging therapeutic strategies to delay PD onset and progression.

 Schizophrenia is a debilitating psychiatric disorder that affects 1% of the worldwide population.
 This poster describes the neurobiology of Schizophrenia, as well as highlighting the genetic and environmental factors that play a fundamental role in the etiology of the disease.
 The current and emerging drug targets are also discussed.